verrazzano/docs/drafts/howto/customlogging/_index.md

 In order to add flexibility and customization to logging with Verrazzano, additional components must be created to interact with the Verrazzano logging DaemonSet.
 Verrazzano currently manages Fluentd sidecars as a means to collect and funnel logs to the [Fluentd DaemonSet]({{< relref "/docs/monitoring/logs/#fluentd-daemonset" >}}).
 However, these sidecars are not currently customizable.
-If users need customization of Fluend configurations or images, users can create their own sidecar to interact with the DaemonSet.
+If users want to utilize alternative Fluentd configurations or images, users can create their own sidecar to interact with the DaemonSet.
 Outlined below are steps necessary to create and deploy a Fluentd sidecar that interacts with the Verrazzano Fluentd DaemonSet

 ## Fluentd Custom Sidecar Configuration File